 Steven Brown, executive director of the American Civil Liberties Union of Rhode Island, and NEFAC’s Justin Silverman discuss recent protests in and around Providence, and how police are treating members of the press and peaceful demonstrators.

-A conversation with Brad Petrishen of the Worcester Telegram & Gazette about the newspaper’s ongoing efforts to obtain Internal Affairs reports and other law enforcement records from the city’s police department.
+Brad Petrishen of the Worcester Telegram & Gazette discusses his newspaper’s ongoing efforts to obtain Internal Affairs reports and other law enforcement records from the city’s police department.

-A conversation with Derek Brouwer at Seven Days about an incident at Bellows Free Academy in St. Albans and the challenges of reporting on School Resource Officers (SROs) in Vermont.
+Derek Brouwer at Seven Days describes an incident at Bellows Free Academy in St. Albans and the challenges of reporting on School Resource Officers (SROs) in Vermont.

-A conversation with Jessie Rossman at the ACLU Foundation of Massachusetts about a recent lawsuit against the Boston Police Department for records about use of force incidents and surveillance of citizens.
+Jessie Rossman at the ACLU Foundation of Massachusetts explains a recent lawsuit against the Boston Police Department for records about use of force incidents and surveillance of citizens.
 According to the lawsuit, officials have regularly responded to the requests with silence and delay.

 The New England First Amendment Coalition appeared before a New Hampshire state commission to recommend ways to increase transparency within law enforcement agencies.
 “The sunshine these efforts are headed for certainly show the good work that police officers do 99 percent of the time as well as weeding out the bad conduct,” said attorney Gregory V. Sullivan on behalf of the coalition, adding that “it’s not just the bad police officers that we can look at but their supervisors as well.”